zhujinxuan/create-foolish-container/README.md

 We Redux Users often create smart containers, containers connected to Redux or Flux for reactive interactions, which means changing one elments changes other elements as well.
-However, in developing view components, putting into Redux is not a good idea in development.
+However, in developing view components, putting too much variables into Redux is not a good idea in development.

 Let us say the containers connected with Redux as the smart containers, and we need to create some 'foolish' containers which provides reactive actions without